Thin (film): Production

-Main Participants
+Main participants

 Shelly

 Shelly Guillory is a 25-year-old psychiatric nurse who enters the Center at the beginning of the film with a PEG feeding tube surgically implanted in her stomach.
 She admits herself into Renfrew after ten hospitalizations.
-On her arrival she weighs 84.3 pounds, having been anorexic for six years and tube fed for five of those years.
+On her arrival she has been anorexic for six years and tube-fed for five of those years.
 She has an identical twin, Kelly, who does not have an eating disorder.

-Shelly describes a reliance on various mood stabilizers and tranquilizers and has volatile mood swings throughout the film, in particular getting very angry and aggressive when stolen food mistakenly attributed to her and pulse deficits lead to her being accused of purging.
+Shelly describes a reliance on various mood stabilizers and tranquilizers, and has volatile mood swings throughout the film, in particular getting very angry and aggressive when stolen food mistakenly attributed to her and pulse deficits lead to her being accused of purging.

-The epilogue states that Shelly lost 17 pounds after discharge and underwent electric shock therapy to treat her depression.
+The epilogue states that Shelly lost more weight after discharge and underwent electric shock therapy to treat her depression.

 Polly

 Pollack "Polly" Ann Williams has been at Renfrew for nine weeks.
 She admitted herself after a suicide attempt over two slices of pizza, explaining that while they weren't the whole motivation, they were "kind of the straw that broke the camel's back".
 When interviewed she says that "dieting has always been a huge part of my life" and that she was "counting calories and counting fat by the time [she] was 11".

-She celebrates her 30th birthday in the Center and seems to be making progress with her anorexia but has trouble with some of the rules.
+She celebrates her 30th birthday in the Center and seems to be making progress with her anorexia, but has trouble with some of the rules.
 She is expelled after Keilee tells the staff about Polly getting the NEDA symbol tattooed on her hip while on a day pass from the Center.
 This incident was compounded by giving mood stabilizers to Shelly.
 Shelly told staff that Polly had given her Neurontin after the pills were discovered in her room during a routine check for contraband.

 Upon being given her 24-hour notice to leave, Polly expresses despair and purges on camera.
 She was described in the epilogue as continuing to have trouble with purging and weight loss, and that she ultimately died in February 2008 at age 33.

 Brittany

-Brittany Robinson is a 15-year-old student who was admitted to Renfrew with liver damage, a low heart rate and hair loss after dropping from 185 to 97 pounds in less than a year.
+Brittany Robinson is a 15-year-old student who was admitted to Renfrew with liver damage, a low heart rate and hair loss after losing nearly half her body weight in less than a year.
 She describes herself as a compulsive over-eater from the age of 8, leading into compulsive dieting and anorexia from the age of 12, citing "a bad body image" and a craving for acceptance amongst her peers as her motivation to lose weight.